 It is surrounded by two other districts namely Tehri Garhwal and Pauri Garhwal.

 It is located in the foothills of the Himalaya in northern India and attracts

 thousands of pilgrims and tourists each year, from within India, as well

 as from other countries.
 Rishikesh is a vegetarian city by law, as well

 as an alcohol-free city.
 Rishikesh has also banned use of plastics bags

 by shopkeepers and vendors.

-It is also known as the gateway to the Himalayas and is located around 25
+Rishikesh is also known as the gateway to the Himalayas and is located around

-kilometres north of another holy city, Haridwar.
-Rishikesh is also a Yoga
+25 kilometres north of another holy city, Haridwar.
+Rishikesh is

 In Sanskrit Rishikesh is a name of Vishnu that means 'Lord of The